stevekinney/introduction-to-ios/chapter-2/02-optionals.md

 On line 5, we set the variables value to 67.
 But, it's still an optional.
 We know it's 67, but Swift isn't sure just yet.
 We have to unwrap the optional.
 How do we unwrap an optional?
 We use an exclamation point!

 An optional is a lot like Schrödinger's cat.
 It could exist or not exist.
 When we use the exclamation point.
-We open the box and take a looksy and Swift applies all off it's type rules to the value.
+We open the box, take a look, and Swift applies all off it's type rules to the value.

 Let's go back to the dictionary example above. `shoppingList` is a mutable dictionary of string keys and integer values.
 But, we could potentially get back `nil` if we ask for a key that is not in the dictionary.
 Rather than crash and burn when someone asks for a key that's in the dictionary, Swift covers its rear by just always returning an optional when someone asks for a value from a dictionary and then lets the developer figure out what to do with the value.